cetio/lmd/README.md

 }
 ```

-When LLMD becomes more stable, further usage will be documented.
+When LMD becomes more stable, further usage will be documented.

 ## Roadmap